Capacitor Tutorial Includes:

 Capacitor uses Capacitor types Electrolytic capacitor Ceramic capacitor Tantalum capacitor Film capacitors Silver mica capacitor Super capacitor SMD capacitor Specifications & parameters How to buy capacitors - hints & tips Capacitor codes & markings Conversion table

 The silver mica capacitor provides very high levels of performance with close tolerance values with low levels of value change with temperature.

-In view of its performance it was the capacitor of choice for many RF designs and circuits such as oscillators, filters and anywhere that a close tolerance and low drift were needed.
+In view of its performance it was the capacitor of choice for many RF designs and circuits such as oscillators, filters and anywhere that a close tolerance and low drift capacitor was needed.

 What is a silver mica capacitor